mohsen1/better-console/README.md

 ## A better console for Node.js

-better-console is a drop-in replacement for node default console which gives you colors and more methods on console.
+better-console is a drop-in replacement for node default console which gives you colors and more methods in console.

 ## How to use it